axondeepseg/axondeepseg/docs/source/documentation.rst

     axondeepseg -i test_segmentation/test_sem_image/image1_sem/

-Please note that when using ``axondeepseg``, a file called *ads_base.log* will be saved in the current working directory.
+Please note that when using ``axondeepseg``, a file called *AxonDeepSeg.log* will be saved in the current working directory.
 The console output will be saved in this file so you can review it later (useful to process large folders).

 Segment images from multiple folders
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^